echo-brain/echo-brain.github.io/_posts/2024-10-21-adding-custom-forms-to-your-shop.md

 ## Step-by-Step: Creating a New Form
 1. Click on "Add Form +": On the Forms page, you will see the option to add a new form in the upper-right corner.
 Click on the "Add Form +" button to create a new form.
 You'll be directed to a page where you can set up the details of your form.

-2. Fill Out the Form Information: On this screen, you'll need to provide a **Name** for your form, and it's option to include a **Description**.
+2. Fill Out the Form Information: On this screen, you'll need to provide a **Name** for your form, and it's optional to include a **Description**.
 The description can give context for what the form will be used for, such as "Sign up for our newsletter" or "Submit your product review."

 3. Spam Protection: You'll also notice fields for spam protection.
 Here you can input a list of blocked words, select an anti-spam protection level, and, if necessary, enter the secret key for the anti-spam service you choose to use.
 Though optional, enabling spam protection can help keep your submissions clean and relevant.